ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Scenario.md

  - Help Imbroglio adhere to their corporate security control requirements
  - Automate provisioning as well as the detection and response of security incidents

+:page_with_curl: Your Microsoft proctor can provide some more additional specifics, acting as a customer representative.

 ## The Hack
 This hack will cover the following topics: